pivotal-cf/pivotal-ui/README.md

 Pivotal UI is a collection of React components that are styled for the Pivotal brand.
 [Visit the live styleguide here.](http://styleguide.pivotal.io)

-# Starting with Pivotal UI

-We've created two starter projects to help transitioning to Pivotal UI and React.

-- If you want to quickly try out some Pivotal UI components, try [pivotal-cf/pui-starter-project](https://github.com/pivotal-cf/pui-starter-project)
-- If you want to skip directly to building a full React application, try [pivotal-cf/react-starter](https://github.com/pivotal-cf/react-starter)

 # Using Pivotal UI - React Components

 ### Environment